Ledger art: Minor artists

 White Horse created three drawings using the "X-ray technique".
 Pistol created three autobiographical drawings using the X-ray technique.
 Tomahawk created four highly graphic drawings.
 White Wolf created five drawings, three of which were autobiographical.
 Warrior X (unnamed) created three autobiographical drawings.

 Amidon ledger book drawings

 Dated from around 1885, the Amidon ledger book was named for the place it was found in Amidon, North Dakota, in a storage box at the Slope County Court House.
-The principle artist was Jaw (Ćehu′pa) or His Fight (Oki'cize-ta'wa), a Hunkpapa (Húŋkpapȟa) Lakota man, who created 87 of the more than 107 drawings in the ledger book.
+The principal artist was Jaw (Ćehu′pa) or His Fight (Oki'cize-ta'wa), a Hunkpapa (Húŋkpapȟa) Lakota man, who created 87 of the more than 107 drawings in the ledger book.
 After being scanned and inventoried, this historical object of cultural value was then dismantled as individual drawings that were sold on the open market to private collectors and institutions; a commercial trend in the 20th and early 21st centuries.
 Ross Frank, director of the UCSD Plains Ledger Art Project states that "Commercialization of ledger art starts with the Fort Marion artists.
 It's a process of the non-Indian world appropriating Indian art as trophies and souvenirs."